-"I am convinced that when women become empowered, families and society also thrive."
+"I am convinced that when women are empowered, families and society also thrive."

-These are the words of Shou Shimizu, Executive Officer at Merone Co., Ltd.
+These are the words of Shou Shimizu, Executive Officer of Merone Co., Ltd.

-Shimizu, who faced complex family issues, began to think about family happiness and made a name for himself in the bridal industry.
+Mr. Shimizu began to think about family happiness after facing complex family issues and was active in the bridal industry.

-Later, he ventured into entrepreneurship but fell victim to fraud, accruing a debt of 150 million yen.
+Later, he started his own business but fell victim to fraud, ending up with a debt of 150 million yen.

-However, through encounters with people, he re-evaluated himself and is once again thriving at the forefront of business.
-We explored Shimizu's roots and his vision for a barrier-free future for women.
+However, through encounters with people, he re-evaluated himself and is now active at the forefront of business again.
+We explored Mr. Shimizu's roots and his vision for a barrier-free future for women.

-*Information was verified and partially updated on March 13, 2026.
+*Information confirmed and partially updated as of March 13, 2026.

 1. What is Merone Co., Ltd.?